conquest-eth/conquest-agent-service/documentation/ux.md

 - Perform transaction to claim with Etherplay token
 - Wait for tx to be mined
 - Tx mined => it is your planet, allow acknowledgement ?
+- tx failed => show failure, acknowledge
+- tx never mined => show timeout, acknowledge/retry, accept it can happen later if not overriden with another tx (could propose to send a null tx to cancel it)

 Sending Spaceships